martscastrillo/martscastrillo/README.md

  <h2 align="center">Hi!
 I'm Marta! 👋</h2>
 </p>

-Soy una junior frontend developer.
-Estoy iniciando mi camino en el mundo de la programación, tengo mucha iniciativa y muchas ganas de aprenderlo todo.
-He estudiado:
+I am a junior frontend developer.
+I am beginning my path in the world of programming, I have a lot of initiative and a great desire to learn everything.
+I have studied:
-- Bootcamp de Desarrollo Web Full Stack en [Adalab.](https://adalab.es/)
+- Full Stack Web Development Bootcamp at [Adalab.](https://adalab.es/)
-- Realización de Proyectos Audiovisuales y Espectáculos, Diseño gráfico y VFX
+- Realization of Audiovisual Projects and Shows, Graphic Design and VFX
-- También he estudiado Turismo y Administración y Dirección de Empresas
+- I have also studied Tourism and Business Administration and Management

 <div>
 <h3>Languages :</h3>